Spinyfish/Client-Hall-Of-Fame/leaks/Xoraii aka V4nity/Xoraii.md

 ![image](https://github.com/Spinyfish/Client-Hall-Of-Fame/assets/93102482/07122a90-a61b-460e-80ea-624ef9e61a9d)

 ### Pedophilic
-People claimed he had CP and was showing it of on discord (?), apparently it was his old and termed account so there aren't any pictures of it
+His account had CP and was showing it to people, he personally showed me (Spinyfish (and others in a gc i was in)) a gif which I reported and got him termed.
+This claim has been backed up by other people as well.